 SDCL 2 (majority coverage) 0

 After 1 hour in contact with a general lab bench, the plates had significant bacterial and fungal growth.
-However, the plates put in contact with the disinfected and UV sterilized hood tray remained clear after incubation.
+However, the plates put in contact with the hood tray, which was cleaned following the recommended method, remained clear after incubation.

 Baterial plates after 1 hour contact with the lab bench (with much contamination) or the laminar flow hood tray (with no contamination)